ojensen5115/underdogs-triumph/README.md

 Some things to remember:

+- Build the docker container via `make`.
+This may take a while.
+- Serve the site locally via `make run`.
-- Pretty much everything you might need to edit is in the `collections` folder
+- Pretty much everything you might need to edit is in the `collections` and `pages` folders.
-- When adding a `featured-img` photo for a blog post, put the photo in `_img/posts/`, then run `gulp img` to generate the various necessary sizes
+- When adding a `featured-img` photo for a blog post, put the photo in `_img/posts/`, then run `make img` to generate the various necessary sizes
-- When updating the website, remember to run `gulp sw` to update the ServiceWorker cache magic